nx-lr/protea/readme.md

     "stringified string"

-The first line is indicated with th , right after the opening quote(s).
+All newlines and whitespace before the first non-line character and after the last non-line character are discarded.

+All indentation is determined based on the first line of text (the first non-whitespace character).
 All indentation after that column is preserved while those before it are discarded.

+Newlines are normalized to `\n`.

 ```dart
 '''